Driver licence

 Rules and restrictions for driving in NZ: https://www.nzta.govt.nz/driver-licences/new-residents-and-visitors/driving-on-nz-roads/

-In New Zealand we drive on the left-hand side of the road.
-The Police enforce the driving laws and there are penalties for breaking them such as fines, having your licence taken off you, your vehicle taken off you, or you can be sent to jail.
+In New Zealand, we drive on the left-hand side of the road.
+The Police enforce the driving laws and there are penalties for breaking them such as fines, having your license taken off, having your vehicle taken off you, or you can be sent to jail.

-It is important that you get a copy of the New Zealand Road Code (the Road Code) and learn the road rules, traffic signs and signals for driving here.
+You must get a copy of the New Zealand Road Code (the Road Code) and learn the road rules, traffic signs, and signals for driving here.
 NZTA also has a factsheet for visitors to New Zealand: factsheet 56 New residents and visitors: driving in New Zealand.
-You can access both the Road Code and factsheet 56 through the NZTA website, go to: www.nzta.govt.nz.
+You can access both the Road Code and Factsheet 56 through the NZTA website, go to: www.nzta.govt.nz.
 Copies of the Road Code can also be purchased through all larger bookstores.

 It is highly recommended you complete a defensive driving course.
 These courses help drivers, who already have some experience, to learn how to drive safely in New Zealand.
 Defensive driving courses are available in most towns and cities.
 Approved course providers